Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Baseline Results

 \subsection{Impact of Autonomous trucking}

 Figure~\ref{fig:base} presents the impact of autonomous trucking for the baseline, where autonomous mileage is discounted by either $\alpha=25\%$ or $\alpha=40\%$.
 It is clear that introducing autonomous trucks leads to substantial benefits.
 Figure~\ref{fig:base_cost} shows that the first 50 trucks already lower the operational cost of the system (including first/last miles) by the equivalent of more than one million traditional kilometers.
 E.g., at \$1.25/km ($\approx$ \$2/mile) for traditional trucks, this corresponds to a value of about \$1.3M per four weeks or \$16.9M per year.
 The percentage savings for the overall system are provided in Figure~\ref{fig:base_save_overall}.
 These savings range from 20\% for 50 trucks in the more expensive scenario to 37\% for 250 trucks when autonomous trucking is less expensive.
 It is interesting to observe that adding vehicles clearly satisfies the law of diminishing returns.
 As more vehicles are added, more loads are served autonomously (Figure~\ref{fig:base_load}) and more savings are obtained (Figure~\ref{fig:base_save_overall}), but the benefits level out at about 100 trucks for the Ryder case study.
 Note that this is a relatively small number of trucks compared to the 6842 loads, which reflects the fact that autonomous trucks can operate around the clock.
 Figure~\ref{fig:base_save} looks at the savings percentage only for loads that are served autonomously.
-The figure shows that as market penetration is increasing, autonomous trucks will start capturing loads that bring less profit than before, but that still improve substantially over traditional transportation.
+It can be seen that, on average, loads that are served autonomously save between 31\% and 42\% in costs compared to traditional transportation.

 Table~\ref{tab:base_stats} and Figure~\ref{fig:base_gantt} dive deeper into the results for $\alpha=25\%$ and 100 trucks specifically.
 The table shows that the total distance driven in the ATHN (including empty miles) is 13.0\% lower than for the current system.
 These savings are due to the flexibility of autonomous trucks that can operate throughout the night and never need to return home.
 This allows for only 29\% empty miles on the autonomous middle mile, which is a substantial improvement over the rate of 50\% in the current system.
 When labor cost reduction is taken into account, the savings increase to 25.2\%.
 The truck schedule in Figure~\ref{fig:base_gantt} also shows that relocations are small compared to the work performed: Every row represents a single truck, where blue bars correspond to performing tasks, and the red bars correspond to driving empty.
 The schedule is relatively tight, except for the four `gaps' during the weekends, in which not many loads are planned.
 This is an artifact of the data that results from planning around people, Section~\ref{sec:results} will explore the value of increasing flexibility and allowing autonomous trucks to pick up loads on any day.